Nutrient, water, and land continuity — agricultural landscape in the Greencycling system

 Output

-Energy, recovered water, nutrients, and stable material can return to use.
+Energy, recovered water, nutrients, and usable materials are recovered and returned to productive use.

 Value